Singapore reports 25th COVID-19 death, 344 new cases

 Two new clusters were also identified - at a dormitory at Beyond Tuas South Boulevard and at a dormitory at 10 Kwong Min Road.

+"There is no need to avoid places where confirmed cases of COVID-19 have been," it added.

+"The National Environment Agency will engage the management of affected premises to provide guidance on cleaning and disinfection."

-MOH reported that 350 more COVID-19 patients have been discharged from hospitals or community isolation facilities, MOH said.
+MOH reported that 350 more COVID-19 patients have been discharged from hospitals or community isolation facilities.

 In all, 24,559 have fully recovered from the infection and have been discharged from hospitals or community care facilities.